Awni00/abstract_transformer/iclr/qVFZ.md

 ---

+## Question on Symbolic Attention

 > Questions:
 > Are there experiments with the learned Symbolic Attention?

 Yes, the language modeling experiments of section 4.4 use Symbolic Attention.
-Interpreting symbolic attention as a learned differentiable equivalence class over embeddings, we conjecture the symbolic attention learns to represent semantic structures, perhaps analogous to synsets.
+By interpreting symbolic attention as a learned differentiable equivalence class over embeddings, we conjecture the symbolic attention learns to represent semantic structures, perhaps analogous to synsets.
 We are excited to explore this further in future work as part of a broader mechanistic interpretability investigation.

+---
+---
 ---

 ## Dump of previously-written responses that were trimmed or removed